authelia/authelia/docs/deployment/supported-proxies/index.md

 ## How Authelia integrates with proxies?

 Authelia takes authentication requests coming from the proxy and targeting the `/api/verify` endpoint exposed by Authelia.
-Two information are required for Authelia to be able to authenticate the user request:
+Two pieces of information are required for Authelia to be able to authenticate the user request:

 * The session cookie or a `Proxy-Authorization` header (see [single factor authentication](./features/single-factor)).